tlsfuzzer/tlsfuzzer/docs/source/theory.rst

 .. note::
    Fuzzers generally don't operate in this way.
    Typical fuzzers
-   feed the system under test (SUT) with lots of random or semi-random inputs and check if the SUT doesn't crash, use uninitialised memory or invokes some other undefined behaviour.
+   feed the system under test (:term:`SUT`) with lots of random or semi-random inputs and check if the :term:`SUT` doesn't crash, use uninitialised memory or invokes some other undefined behaviour.
 While tlsfuzzer can generate this kind of tests, included scripts don't do it—they focus on checking if the server behaves as expected, even when they use random data for it.